-• App direct mode (0% of DCPMM memory acts as system memory):
+• App Direct Mode (0% of DCPMM capacity acts as system memory):

 In this mode, DCPMMs act as independent and persistent memory resources directly accessible by specific applications, and DRAM DIMMs act as system memory.

 The total displayed volatile system memory in this mode is the sum of DRAM DIMM capacity.